Second Brigade, Second Division

 Providence to Washington, Second Detachment, 24-28 April, 1861

-Distribution of 1st Rhode Island Detached Militia, 2nd detachment, 22 April, 1861: The second detachment of the 1st Rhode Island Detached Militia, Company B, was stationed at the Providence Artillery Armory, on Canal Street, Providence, Providence County, Rhode Island; Companies C and D at the First Light Infantry Armory, on Meeting Street, Providence, Providence County, Rhode Island; Company E at Pratt's Hall, on Weybosset Street, Providence, Providence County, Rhode Island; Company F (45) at Railroad Hall, Union Station, on Cove Street, Providence, Providence County, Rhode Island; Companies G and H at the Marine Artillery Armory, No.176 Benefit Street, Providence, Providence County, Rhode Island; Company I (50) at Westminster Hall, on Westminster Street, Providence, Providence County, Rhode Island; and Company K on 22 April, 1861.
+Distribution of 1st Rhode Island Detached Militia, second detachment, 22 April, 1861: The second detachment of the 1st Rhode Island Detached Militia, Company B, was stationed at the Providence Artillery Armory, on Canal Street, Providence, Providence County, Rhode Island; Companies C and D at the First Light Infantry Armory, on Meeting Street, Providence, Providence County, Rhode Island; Company E at Pratt's Hall, on Weybosset Street, Providence, Providence County, Rhode Island; Company F (45) at Railroad Halls, Union Station, opposite Exchange Place, Providence, Providence County, Rhode Island; Companies G and H at the Providence Marine Corps Artillery Armory, No.176 Benefit Street, Providence, Providence County, Rhode Island; Company I (50) at Westminster Hall, on Westminster Street, Providence, Providence County, Rhode Island; and Company K at J O Reed's Assembly Rooms/ Brown Hall, No.27 South Main Street, Providence, Providence County, Rhode Island, on 22 April, 1861.

-Note: The second detachment of the 1st Rhode Island Detached Militia, Company A, under the command of Second Lieutenant G F Low; Company B, under the command of Second Lieutenant J E Hidden; Company C, under the command of First Lieutenant L C Warner; Company D, under the command of First Lieutenant S R Knight; Company E, under the command of Second Lieutenant L B Stone; Company F, under the command of First Lieutenant W A Stedman; Company H, under the command of Second Lieutenant E C Harris; Company I, under the command of First Lieutenant W H Chapman; and Company K, under the command of Second Lieutenant J A Allen, were stationed at Providence, Providence County, Rhode Island, on 23 April, 1861.
+Organisation of 1st Rhode Island Detached Militia, second detachment, Providence, Providence County, Rhode Island, 23 April, 1861: Lieutenant Colonel J S Pitman, Second Major J P Balch; Company A, Second Lieutenant G F Low; Company B, Second Lieutenant J E Hidden; Company C, First Lieutenant L C Warner; Company D, First Lieutenant S R Knight; Company E, Second Lieutenant L B Stone; Company F, First Lieutenant W A Stedman; Company H, Second Lieutenant E C Harris; Company I, First Lieutenant W H Chapman; Company K, Second Lieutenant J A Allen

-New York City, New York County, New York, to Washington, D. C., 25-28 April, 1861: The second detachment of the 1st Rhode Island Detached Militia, under the command of Lieutenant Colonel J S Pitman and Major J P Balch, embarked on the steamer Bienville on the North/ Hudson River opposite Pier No.33, on West Street, New York City, New York County, New York, at 6 PM on 25 April, 1861, and was ordered to Washington, D. C., at 10 PM the same day.
+New York City, New York County, New York, to Washington, D. C., 25-28 April, 1861: The second detachment of the 1st Rhode Island Detached Militia, under the command of Lieutenant Colonel J S Pitman and Second Major J P Balch, embarked on the steamer Bienville on the North/ Hudson River opposite Pier No.33, junction of Jay and West Streets, New York City, New York County, New York, at 6 PM on 25 April, 1861, and was ordered to Washington, D. C., at 10 PM the same day.
 The second detachment arrived at Cape Henry, Princess Anne County, Virginia, in the evening on 26 April, 1861, and was stationed at Kettle Bottom Shoals, on the Potomac River, sixty miles south of Washington, D. C., in the evening on 27 April, 1861.
 The second detachment of the 1st Rhode Island Detached Militia arrived at the Navy Yard Wharf, on the Eastern Branch of the Potomac River/ Anacostia River, Washington, D. C., at 12 PM on 28 April, 1861.

 Note: The second detachment of the 1st Rhode Island Detached Militia disembarked at the Navy Yard Wharf, on the Eastern Branch of the Potomac River/ Anacostia River, Washington, D. C., in the morning on 29 April, 1861.